 Keeping that context in mind, let’s take a closer look at the video streaming services offered by three major players in the live streaming arena.
 Still want more background and context around live streaming?
 Check out this post on the basics of streaming with step-by-step instructions on how to get started.

-Ooyala is one of the existing video streaming services built around video on-demand and live streaming, along with other features.
+Ooyala is one of the existing video streaming services built around video-on-demand and live streaming, along with other features.
 As one of the oldest OVPs around, Ooyala has built a loyal base of users who appreciate its many compelling features.

 Broadly speaking, Ooyala targets its video streaming services toward corporate users who use data-driven video.
-It’s especially designed for clients who want to monetize their stream(s) via advertising.
+It’s specially designed for clients who want to monetize their stream(s) via advertising.
 Ooyala’s three core products—Media Logistics, Video Platform, and Video Advertising—are all aimed at publishing, monetizing, and delivering live video for major clients.

-Ooyala’s analytics are one of the highlights of their platform, and data is rich throughout their service.
+Ooyala’s analytics is one of the highlights of their platform, and data is rich throughout their service.
 They also include monetization features, including a comprehensive data-driven advertising solution.
 Live streaming is one of their lesser developed product offerings, but they do offer basic live streaming services.

 Ideal user and pricing